philippabele/developers-guide-to-linux/05_service_configuration/050_caching_dns_server/051_caching_dns_server.md

 # Configure a Caching DNS Server
+This section is based on this [cloudflare article](https://www.cloudflare.com/learning/dns/what-is-recursive-dns/) and this [LinuxTeck guide](https://www.linuxteck.com/how-to-setup-caching-dns-server-in-centos-rhel-7-6/).

 ## Bind
 The package *BIND* provides the service *named* which can serve as a caching DNS server.
 The caching server is able to cache queries for a certain time - TTL (Time to Live).
 This allows for faster response times.